skousik/RTD_tutorial/step_5_extras/extra_2_writing_an_RTD_planner/README.md

 #### Compute the Point Spacing

-First, we'll compute the point spacing as done in Example 9 and in [Section 6 of this monster paper](https://arxiv.org/abs/1809.06746).
+First, we'll compute the point spacing as done in Example 9 and in [Section 6 of this paper](https://arxiv.org/abs/1809.06746).
 Add the following lines to your setup method:

 ```matlab
 P.point_spacing = compute_turtlebot_point_spacings(agent_info.footprint,P.buffer) ;